TimBoleslawsky/data-science-vault/Notes/Mathematical Thinking.md

 - Now we formulate this problem differently to better serve our purpose: $1*(-1)+(-1)*(-1) =0$.
 From this follows that: $-1 +(-1)^2 = 0$.
 - For this to hold, $-1^2$ must therefore be $1$.
 ## Mathematical Modeling
 Applied problems are not mathematical from the beginning.
 You must identify and formulate them as such.
 A model serves as a way to represent the complex reality in a convenient way, so that we can draw conclusions about it and gain access to mathematical and computational techniques.
-For more specific information about what mathematical modeling means in the context of data science, look here: [[Mathematical Modeling in Data Science]].
+For more specific information about what mathematical modeling means in the context of data science, look here: [Mathematical Modeling in Data Science](Mathematical%20Modeling%20in%20Data%20Science.md).

 Usually, the modeling cycle follows this pattern:
 - We have some **aspect of reality**, that we simplify and make more precise.
 This process is usually inductive and not deductive.